SpyicyDev/vigenere/README.md

 # Vigenere Cipher Command

 The command can be run with ```vigenere```, and contains all documentation!
 Binaries are available in the GitHub release, or you can build it yourself with the instructions below!
+If you download a binary, make sure to also download the two TXT files also, and put them in a resources/ folder under the directory where you run the executable.

 Please note that the implementation of the cipher cracking is not completed yet - I will submit a new version of this project once it is completed!
 This has working implementations of decryption and encryption, able to both input and output files with plaintext and ciphertext.